oszuidwest/zwfm-liquidsoap/README.md

 Liquidsoap + fdkaac + icecast2 on Ubuntu 22.04 LTS.
 Used for feeding transmitters a source that's never silent.

 ## What's here?
 This repository contains the audio streaming stack for [ZuidWest FM](https://www.zuidwestfm.nl/) in the Netherlands.
-It uses [Liquidsoap](https://www.liquidsoap.info) as audio router and transcoder, [Icecast](https://www.icecast.org) as server and recently [StereoTool](https://www.thimeo.com/stereo-tool/) for feeding [MicroMPX](https://www.thimeo.com/micrompx/) to transmitters (this is still experimental and we are reporting lots of upstream bugs).
+It uses [Liquidsoap](https://www.liquidsoap.info) as audio router and transcoder, [Icecast](https://www.icecast.org) as public server and recently [StereoTool](https://www.thimeo.com/stereo-tool/) for feeding [MicroMPX](https://www.thimeo.com/micrompx/) to transmitters (this is still experimental and we are reporting lots of upstream bugs).

 ### Scripts
 `icecast2.sh` Script that installs Icecast 2 with optional SSL via Let's Encrypt/Certbot

-`install.sh` Script that installs Liquidsoap 2.1 with fdkaac support.
+`install.sh` Script that installs Liquidsoap 2.2 with fdkaac support.
 It also enables Liquidsoap as service that automatically starts.
 The configuration is in `/etc/liquidsoap/radio.liq` but there are other more experimental `.liq` files included too.

 `stereotool.sh` Script that installs StereoTool for audio processing.
 Work in progress.
 Not finished or integrated.

 ### Liquidsoap configurations
 `radio.liq` Production ready Liquidsoap transcoder.
-Accepts a high quality (preferably ogg/flac) stream and transcodes it to mp3, aac and ogg/flac.
+Accepts a high quality (preferably ogg/flac) stream over SRT and transcodes it to mp3, aac and ogg/flac.
 Also integrates a silence detector that fires after 15 seconds of silence.

 `radio_experimental` Like `radio.liq` but with integrated StereoTool processing on all the streams (very experimental)